greim/Backbone-Subscriptions/readme.md

 Also, it's a potential source of non-performance-related bugs if the event handler is non-idempotent.
 Ad-hoc code can be written to avoid some of these penalties, but it's a common enough problem to merit a clean, reusable solution.

+## DOM tracking class name

+To facilitate lazy discovery of views, each view's `el` is given the class name 'subscriber'.
+In cases where this causes collisions with existing HTML classes of the same name, the following method can be called when your app first starts:

+    Backbone.subscriptions.setDomTrackingClassName('my-custom-class');

 ## Browser support

 Any browser that supports [`getElementsByClassName()`](https://developer.mozilla.org/en-US/docs/Web/API/document.getElementsByClassName) or [`querySelectorAll()`](http://www.w3.org/TR/selectors-api2/) is supported.